Best AI for Legal Documents: Top 7 Tools for 2026

 - Speeds up contract signing with secure e-signatures

-- Works across multiple devices for remote access
+- Accessible across devices for remote and distributed work

 6. MyCase